intmus/inttheory19-20/_07-harmonic-functions/a1-diaprogcirclefifths.md

 - `ti` resolves to `do`
 - `fa` resolves to `mi`

-This is helpful to get students thinking about voice-leading in the most basic of ways, but it only applies to a specific, albeit common, set of circumstances that may arise in common practice harmony.
+This is helpful to begin thinking about voice-leading in the most basic of ways, but it only applies to a specific, albeit common, set of circumstances that may arise in common practice harmony.
 For example, look at the following two-voice outline of one of the most common progressions in tonal music.

 {% capture ex6 %}X:6
 T:Implied harmonies from two voices